Cray-HPE/docs-csm/operations/network/management_network/mellanox/vlan.md

 ## Expected results

-* Administrators can create a VLAN
+* Administrators can create a VLAN.
-* Administrators can assign a VLAN to the physical interface
+* Administrators can assign a VLAN to the physical interface.

 [Back to Index](../README.md)